After a lot of research and personal experiences, I’ve come up with the top 11 reasons why ATVs are so expensive these days, and why it may get worse.

 - More Technology

 - Durability and Off-Road Performance

 - Compliance with Safety Standards

 - Brand Reputation & Name

 - Used Market Demand

-It’s not just ATVs, but side by sides, UTVs and other off-road vehicles are more expensive than they have ever been.
-Let’s break down each point to give you a better understanding before I go over how to get better deals on your next ATV.
+It’s not just quads, but side by sides, UTVs and other off-road vehicles are more costly than they have ever been.
+Let’s break down each point to give you a better understanding before I go over how to get better deals on your next purchase.